whocheers/Whisper-based-WebApp/README.md

-# Task Manager Web Application
+# Task Manager Web Application with Whisper Voice-to-Text

-A simple full-stack task management application built with React (Material-UI) and Flask (SQLite).
+A full-stack task management application built with React (Material-UI) and Flask (SQLite), featuring OpenAI Whisper integration for voice-to-text task creation.

 ## Features

 - Add new tasks with title and description
+- **Voice-to-text input** using OpenAI Whisper for task descriptions
 - View all tasks in a clean, responsive interface
 - Delete tasks
 - Persistent storage using SQLite database
+- **Fully Dockerized** for reproducible environments

 ## Project Structure